Biden Administration Announces $254 Million to Tackle Polluted Brownfield Sites | US EPA

 Biden Administration Announces $254 Million to Tackle Polluted Brownfield Sites

-A total of 4 communities in Alabama will receive Brownfield Assessment and Cleanup or High Performing Revolving Loan Fund support to help build back America’s economy while addressing environmental justice concerns
+A total of 11 communities in Florida will receive Brownfield Assessment and Cleanup or High Performing Revolving Loan Fund support to help build back America’s economy while addressing environmental justice concerns

-ATLANTA (May 18, 2022) — Today, The U.S Environmental Protection Agency (EPA) is announcing a $254.5 million investment made possible by the Bipartisan Infrastructure Law to revitalize communities across the country by cleaning up contaminated and blighted sites and redeveloping them for productive uses.

 Brownfield projects can range from cleaning up buildings with asbestos or lead contamination, to assessing and cleaning up abandoned properties that once managed dangerous chemicals.
 Once cleaned up, former brownfield properties can be redeveloped into productive uses such as grocery stores, affordable housing, health centers, museums, parks, and solar farms.